-The AVR has Harvard architecture - with separate memories and buses for program and data.
-The program memory is accessed with a single level pipelining.
-While one instruction is being executed, the next instruction is pre-fetched from the program memory.
+The AVR uses a Harvard architecture concept - with separate memories and buses for program and data.
+The program memory is executed with a single level pipelining.
+While one instruction is being executed, the next instruction is prefetched from the program memory.
 This concept enables instructions to be executed in every clock cycle.
-The program memory is insystem downloadable Flash memory.
+The program memory is in-system downloadable Flash memory.

-With the relative jump and call instructions, the whole 1K address space is directly accessed.
+With the relative jump and call instructions, the whole 4K address space is directly accessed.
 All AVR instructions have a single 16-bit word format, meaning that every program memory address contains a single 16-bit instruction.